 In fact, there are many homemade dog food recipes including peanut butter.

-Here's a list of great recipes with videos for dog treats and foods using peanut butter:
+Here's a list of great recipes with videos we have put together for dog treats and foods using peanut butter:

 - Pumpkin Peanut Butter Homemade Dog Treats